TheLilGibby/mud-revelation-vibe/README.md

 The app will automatically open at [http://localhost:3000](http://localhost:3000)

 ### 🎯 That's it!
 You're ready to explore Revelation!

+**Note:** Game data files are already included in the `public/GameData/` folder, so no additional setup is required.

 ## 📁 Project Structure